The curriculum for the Sustainable Living Fellowship is organised in eleven clusters /modules:

 Internship / Project work

-During the period from Jan 1 to Mar 31, 2107, participants need to take up an internship with NGOs, schools, farmers or others engaged in meaningful activities working towards ecological living.
-Alternatively the participant may take up a project for which she should submit a project proposal.
+- In the month of November and December participants need to take up an internship in areas that they wish to explore, with NGOs, organisations, farmers or others engaged in meaningful activities working towards ecological living.

 Assessment and Feedback

-The soul of assessment we believe, ought to be the wish for the other to learn and grow.
+- The soul of assessment we believe, ought to be the wish for the other to learn and grow.
 Participants are invited to make presentations, documentaries or reports for certain modules, on topics of their choice.
-If the participant wishes it, the rest of the group including the facilitators may offer feedback and suggestions.
+The rest of the group including the facilitators may offer feedback and suggestions.

 - Sincere effort, maintaining structure and boundaries, keeping the deadlines and regularity is desired and appreciated.